A Modular, Scalable Battery Management System

 - Can manage additional cells in series by adding one Cell Interface.

-- One Low-Voltage Battery Controller manages one stack.
+- One Nuvation Energy Low-Voltage BMS manages one stack.

 - Multi-stack management is available by adding a Grid Battery Controller.